From Binary Screens to Continuous Compliance: A Shariah Screening Measure for Portfolio Design: Data and Measurement

-again with an asset-based version $\text{CashInt}_{i,t} / \text{AT}_{i,t}$ used in robustness checks.
-These choices mirror the items used in index-provider implementations of ``cash and interest-bearing'' screens.

-\paragraph{Receivables ratio.} We measure accounts receivable using Compustat's RECT and define
+\textbf{Receivables ratio.} We measure accounts receivable using Compustat's RECT and define $\text{REC}_{i,t} = \text{RECT}_{i,t} / \text{ME}_{i,t}$.

-with an alternative $\text{RECT}_{i,t} / \text{AT}_{i,t}$.
-DJIM and MSCI apply receivables thresholds relative to market capitalisation, typically at 33\%, while FTSE/Yasaar impose a combined receivables-plus-cash limit; our construction allows us to emulate both.

-\paragraph{Denominators, mechanical price sensitivity, and interpretation.} Our baseline ratios scale balance-sheet items by market capitalisation at the fiscal year-end (e.g., $LEV_{i,t}=Debt_{i,t}/ME_{i,t}$, $CASHR_{i,t}=CashInt_{i,t}/ME_{i,t}$, and $REC_{i,t}=RECT_{i,t}/ME_{i,t}$), reflecting the market-cap denominator used in several major screening standards and index implementations.
-A mechanical implication of market-based denominators is sensitivity to equity valuations: holding accounting numerators fixed, increases in $ME_{i,t}$ mechanically reduce these ratios,

-so a rise in market value can increase implied compliance even if the underlying balance sheet is unchanged.
-This feature is not unique to CSCI; it follows directly from the denominator choice embedded in existing standards.
-The appropriate interpretation is therefore that CSCI under market-cap denominators reflects both accounting fundamentals and their valuation scaling.

-Two aspects of the empirical design mitigate (but do not eliminate) concerns about contemporaneous information or look-ahead.
-First, all accounting inputs are lagged using the six-month reporting-delay convention described in Section~3.2.
-Second, ratios are constructed at the firm-year level and carried forward to monthly observations within the availability window.
-Because denominator choice is itself substantive, we also consider asset-scaled variants (e.g., $Debt/AT$, $CashInt/AT$, $RECT/AT$) as a diagnostic for whether results are driven primarily by market-value scaling versus underlying balance-sheet structure.

-\paragraph{Impure income ratio.} Non-permissible income (e.g. interest income, gambling-related revenues) is not directly observed in a single Compustat item.
-We therefore follow the Islamic index-methodology literature and approximate impure income as the share of revenue derived from interest and other non-operating sources.\citep[e.g.][]{Sandwick2019,Rizaldi2019} Concretely, we identify interest income and similar items in Compustat's income-statement fields and define
+\textbf{Impure income ratio.} Non-permissible income is approximated as the share of revenue derived from interest and other non-operating sources, following the Islamic index-methodology literature \citep{SandwickHassan2021,RizaldyAhmed2019}:

-where SALE denotes net sales or total revenue.
-This ratio is intended to be comparable to the 5\% impure-income thresholds used in AAOIFI and FTSE/Yasaar guidelines.

-For each of these four dimensions, we cap ratios at reasonable maxima (e.g. 200\%) to reduce the impact of extreme outliers and winsorise at the 1st and 99th percentiles.
-All ratio variables are constructed at the firm-year level and then carried forward to monthly observations using the timing convention described in Section~\ref{sec:data}.
+where ImpureIncome is identified from Compustat income-statement items including interest income (IDIT), non-operating income (NOPI), and similar fields.
+For each dimension, we cap ratios at 200\% and winsorise at the 1st and 99th percentiles.
 Table~\ref{tab:variables} summarises the variable definitions.